 On the other hand, if you’re inviting friends and family by the masses and money really isn’t an object, you should probably extend the invite.
 At the end of the day, you’ll hardly know they’re even there.

-Even if you’re not keeping your guest list small because of budget reasons, you may simply prefer a more intimate celebration.
+Even if you’re not keeping your guest list small because of budget reasons, you may simply prefer a more intimate celebration (no random plus one’s at your shindig!).
 That’s certainly reason enough to not invite certain people, including a couple that invited you.
 It’s also possible that you made their guest list because they threw a massive bash and invited, well, just about everyone.
 Most people will understand that, if you’re having a smaller, more intimate affair, they might not be considered close enough to make the cut.

 The most important detail to factor in is your relationship with this person.
 Ask yourself a few questions to help gain some clarity.